In Your Room (Depeche Mode song): Music video

-The accompanying music video for "In Your Room" (using the Zephyr mix) was directed by Dutch director Anton Corbijn and features references to the videos for "Policy of Truth" (a woman wearing sunglasses and skimpy leather outfit), "I Feel You" (a woman dressed as Dave Gahan, wearing a pinstripe suit, sunglasses, and a wig), "Walking in My Shoes" (the bird costume), "Halo" (the people wearing clown makeup), "Enjoy the Silence" (a woman dressed as a king, holding the folding chair while walking in the road), "Personal Jesus" (a woman wearing a cowboy hat like the band members did), "Condemnation" (the white dress with ribbons on it that one of the women wears) and "Never Let Me Down Again" (tea drinking).
-Corbijn described the video as a retrospective of the work he had done with Depeche Mode.
-He said he made it that way because he wasn't sure if he was going to do another Depeche Mode video after it.
+The accompanying music video for "In Your Room" (using the Zephyr mix) was directed by Dutch director Anton Corbijn and features various references to many of Depeche Mode's previous videos.
+Corbijn described the video as a retrospective of the work he had done with Depeche Mode, saying that he made it that way because he wasn't sure if he was going to do another Depeche Mode video after it.
 He later elaborated stating, that this video was made during the rise of band troubles and of Gahan's drug addiction so it was uncertain whether the band would still exist for another video to be made.

-The video features Alexandra Kummer, who sometimes is partially clothed.
-Because of the partial nudity and scenes of bondage, the video only aired after prime time on MTV in the US.
+Live performances

+Depeche Mode has played the song on various subsequent tours, including the 1993–94 Devotional Tour, the 2005–06 Touring the Angel tour, the 2009–10 Tour of the Universe, the 2013–14 The Delta Machine Tour, the 2017–18 Global Spirit Tour, and the 2023–24 Memento Mori World Tour.